nataliecardot/100-days-of-code/r2-log.md

   }
   ```

-* props could refer to two pieces of passed-in information, or it could refer to the object that stores those pieces of information
+* `props` could refer to two pieces of passed-in information or it could refer to the object that stores those pieces of information.
-* The most common use of props is to pass information to a component, from a different component.
+* The most common use of `props` is to pass information to a component from a different component.
 * It is common to pass functions, especially event handler functions, as props.
 * You define an event handler as a method on the component class, just like the render method.